verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 draft: false
 ---

-### Customizing DNS

-Verrazzano supports 3 choices for DNS for Verrazzano services and applications:
+Verrazzano supports three DNS choices for Verrazzano services and applications:

 * Free wildcard DNS services ([nip.io](https://nip.io/) and [sslip.io](https://sslip.io))
 * [Oracle Cloud Infrastructure DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm) managed by Verrazzano
 * Custom (user-managed) DNS

-#### How Verrazzano Constructs a DNS Domain
+### How Verrazzano constructs a DNS domain

-Regardless of which DNS management you use with Verrazzano, the value in [`spec.environmentName`](/docs/reference/api/verrazzano/verrazzano/#verrazzanospec) field in your installation will be prepended to the configured domain in the [`spec.components.dns`](/docs/reference/api/verrazzano/verrazzano/#dns-component) section of the custom resource to form the full DNS domain name used to access endpoints in the Verrazzano installation.
+Regardless of which DNS management you use with Verrazzano, the value in the [`spec.environmentName`](/docs/reference/api/verrazzano/verrazzano/#verrazzanospec) field in your installation will be prepended to the configured domain in the [`spec.components.dns`](/docs/reference/api/verrazzano/verrazzano/#dns-component) section of the custom resource to form the full DNS domain name used to access endpoints in the Verrazzano installation.